LorenzSchrader/ATT/README.md

 # ATT
-Website taht enables users to upload, transcribe, analyse and store audio files
+Website that enables users to upload, transcribe, analyse and store audio files